Quantum spin systems on infinite lattices: Operator algebras

 \chapter{Operator algebras}

 Linear maps acting on Hilbert spaces play in important role in quantum mechanics.
-Such a linear map is called an \emph{operator}.
+Such a linear map is called an \idx{operator}.
 Well-known examples are the Pauli matrix $\sigma_z$, which measures the spin in the $z$ direction, and the position and momentum operators $P$ and $Q$ of a single particle on the line.
 The first acts on the Hilbert space $\mathbb{C}^2$, while the latter are defined on dense subspaces of $L^2(\mathbb{R})$.
-An \emph{operator algebra} is an algebra of such operators, usually with additional conditions such as closure in a certain topology.
+An \idx{operator algebra} is an algebra of such operators, usually with additional conditions such as closure in a certain topology.
 Here we introduce some of the basic concepts in the theory of operator algebras.
 The material here is standard, and by now there is a huge body of textbooks on the subject, most of which cover a substantially bigger part of the subject than these notes.
 Particularly recommended are the two volumes by Bratteli and Robinson~\cite{MR887100,MR1441540}, which contain many applications to physics.
-Many of the topics in these lecture notes are studied there \emph{in extenso}.
+Many of the topics covered here are studied there \emph{in extenso}.
 The books by Kadison \& Ringrose provide a very thorough introduction to the field, with many exercises~\cite{MR1468230,MR719020}.
 The book by Takesaki~\cite{MR1873025} (and the subsequent volumes II and III~\cite{MR1943006,MR1943007}) is a classic, but is more technical.
+Volume I of Reed and Simon's \emph{Methods of Modern Mathematical Physics}~\cite{MR751959} or Pedersen's \emph{Analysis Now}~\cite{MR971256} cover the necessary tools of functional analysis (and much more), but do not cover most of the material on operator algebras we present here.

 Before going into the mathematical details, let us take a step back, and try to motivate the study of operator algebras.
 Is it really necessary, or even useful, to develop this whole mathematical machinery?
 What is wrong with the usual picture of a Hilbert space of wave functions, with, say, position and momentum observables?
 There are a few reasons one can give.